favonia/cloudflare-ddns/README.markdown

 ### ⚡ Efficiency

-* 🤏 The Docker images are ultra-small (about 2.5 MB), smaller than other updaters which claim to be small.
+* 🤏 The Docker images are ultra-small (about 2.5 MB).
 * 🔁 The Go runtime will re-use existing HTTP connections.
 * 🗃️ It caches Cloudflare API responses to reduce the API usage.